winniehhy/Table_Quest/README.md

 <h3>Table Quest</h3>
 <p> 🌟 Welcome to Table Quest, our entry for the Make It Challenge Hackathon Web 3.0.
-Table Quest is a gamified booking app leveraging blockchain technology to provide real-time transparency, enhance efficiency, and reduce long queues.
+Table Quest is a gamified restaurant booking app leveraging blockchain technology to provide real-time transparency, enhance efficiency, and reduce long queues.
 This app not only saves customers time and money but also contributes to net zero by lowering carbon emissions from cars. </p>

 <br>